Taika Waititi's unrealized projects

-The following is a list of unproduced Taika Waititi projects in roughly chronological order.
+During his career, film director Taika Waititi has worked on a number of projects which never progressed beyond the pre-production stage under his direction.

 2010s

 We're Wolves

 In 2015, Jemaine Clement announced that a follow up to 2014's What We Do in the Shadows was in development, which Waititi later announced to be titled We're Wolves, in addition to confirming he would return co-write and co-direct with Clement.
 The film was postponed until Waititi had finished his responsibilities with Marvel Studios' Thor: Ragnarok.
 In 2017 he reaffirmed his intentions to do the film, while noting development would be done slowly.

 Bubbles

 In May 2017, it was announced Waititi was set to co-direct the stop motion animated film Bubbles with Mark Gustafson, based on the Black List screenplay of the same name by Isaac Adamson focusing on Michael Jackson's pet monkey.
-Mark Gustafson departed departed the project in late 2018 to work on Guillermo del Toro's Pinocchio.
+Mark Gustafson departed the project in late 2018 to work on Guillermo del Toro's Pinocchio.
 In May 2019, it was Waititi had also departed the film, alongside distributor Netflix.
 By this point pre-production was ongoing at Starburns Industries.